qfpl/reflex-realworld-workshop/SETUP.md

 The docker route should use less resources since it doesn't have to run a whole VM and allows you to use your editor on your machine.
 The docker way has some mild annoyances (writing files owned by root to the checkout and the haddocks aren't as accessible).
 The VM is probably the best route unless VBox doesn't work for you.

-The Nix/NixOS route is the easiest if you are comfortable with nix, but on MacOS you will have to build a fair amount of haskell source.
-If you are going down this route on MacOS, please leave it running overnight with plenty of buffer time.
+The Nix/NixOS route is the easiest if you are comfortable with nix.
+It has been mostly tested on Linux, but obelisk is supported on MacOS and at least one person has successfully built the workshop on MacOS.
+So it should be fine.

 The VM and the Docker image is around 3GiB to download.
 With nix, it's about 700MiB of dependencies to download from the caches.